Genesiss Hospital Our Treatment Arrow icon pointing right

 • Accessible location in BTM Layout, Bangalore

-Bladder disorder management at Genesiss Multispeciality Hospital, BTM Layout, Bangalore, is guided by experienced urologists focused on diagnosis-first care and safe treatment selection.
+Bladder disorder management at Genesiss Hospital is guided by experienced urologists focused on identifying the cause and selecting the safest treatment path.

-Dr. Raju evaluates bladder conditions such as overactive bladder, urinary incontinence, recurrent infections, and urinary retention, offering personalised treatment plans and structured follow-up.
+Dr. Raju evaluates bladder symptoms such as urgency, leakage, recurrent infections, and urinary retention.
+His approach focuses on diagnosis-first care, personalised treatment planning, and recurrence prevention through structured follow-up.

 What is overactive bladder?

-Overactive bladder (OAB) causes sudden urgency to urinate, frequent urination, and sometimes leakage.
-Treatment depends on severity and underlying cause.
+Overactive bladder (OAB) is a condition where the bladder triggers a sudden urge to urinate, often with frequent urination and sometimes leakage.
+Treatment depends on severity and cause.

 Is urine leakage treatable?

 Yes.
-Many cases improve with pelvic floor therapy, lifestyle changes, and medication.
-Procedures are used in selected cases.
+Treatment depends on the type of leakage.
+Many cases improve with pelvic floor therapy, lifestyle measures, and medications.
+Procedures are considered in selected cases.

 When is urinary retention serious?

-Retention becomes serious when the bladder cannot empty fully, leading to discomfort, infection, or kidney strain.
-Early evaluation is important.
+Urinary retention becomes serious when the bladder cannot empty properly, causing discomfort, infections, or kidney strain.
+Early evaluation helps prevent complications.

-Urine routine test and urine culture confirm infection and guide targeted treatment.
+A urine test and urine culture help confirm infection and guide targeted treatment.
+This reduces recurrence and avoids unnecessary medication.

 When should I see a urologist for bladder symptoms?